michaelt/streaming-network-tcp-examples/README.md

 order:

 -   `server_toupper.hs`
-    -   a server on 4000 that sends back telnetted input upper-cased or 'angry'
+    -   a server on 4000 that sends back input sent e.g. with telnet upper-cased or 'angry'
 -   `server_doubler.hs`
-    -   a server on 4001 that sends back telnetted input doubled, `Char8` by `Char8`
+    -   a server on 4001 that sends back input doubled, `Char8` by `Char8`
 -   `client_toupper.hs`
-    -   a client through which the user interacts directly to the "angry" server without e.g. calling `telnet`
+    -   a client through which the user interacts directly to the "angry" server
 -   `client_pipeline.hs`
     -   a client that sends material to the
         "angry" server and the doubling server and